Cleary Lake Regional Park Long-Range Plan

 I know that a lot of long time community members complain about the quality of Cleary Lake itself.
 I know my family would rather go to different beaches than Cleary Lake.
 If the lake condition is not caused by human problems (it is supposed to be like this) then I would not recommend doing anything that harms the water ecosystem.

-Eric Meyer about 3 years ago
+Eric Meyer almost 4 years ago

 We have lived in Prior Lake for more than 45 years and have enjoyed this Park and it's facilities.
 Besides the hiking trails, golf course, and park areas that we have used since moving her we also snowmobile.
 We see the current snowmobile trail on the Master plan but cannot find any mention of it in the new master plan verbiage.
 This trail is the only snowmobile route available to travel to and from Prior Lake to the Savage and Lakeville areas.
 Our trails organization and Three Rivers Parks have a very great working relationship and we really hope that it will continue, and that snowmobiling will always be a part of this Park.

-Terry Hutchinson about 3 years ago
+Terry Hutchinson almost 4 years ago

 I heard that the Snowmobile trail has been there in Cleary Lake for over 50 years and is Vital link in the trail system.
 I didn't see anything mentioned about this trail anywhere but does show up on the map.
 The Scott County 2040 Master Plan states snowmobiling will likely remain strong through 2040 and in 2017 there were 3875 registered snowmobiles in Scott County and 4256 to people who identified as riding primarily in Scott County.
 Thank You

-Tom Wills about 3 years ago
+Tom Wills almost 4 years ago

 There are a lot of good suggestions, I would like to see the snowmobile trails that already exist through Cleary Lake Park remain part of the parks trail system.
 Prior Lake is a "snowmobile friendly community" and that trail is a vital corridor to the trail system in this area.